janosg/janosg.github.io/_projects/2_tranquilo.md

 $$\rho_{noise} = \frac{\text{expected improvement from the simulated model}}{\text{actual improvement in the real model}}$$

 If $$\rho_{noise}$$ is large, we can reduce the number of evaluations per point.
 If it is small, we increase it.
+Of course, we repeat the simulation multiple times and work with quantiles of the simulated $$\rho_{noise}$$.
+The mean would not be robust to outliers.

 This is based on the fundamental insight that the random error due to noise and the approximation error due to a too large trustregion are similar in the sense that they both can decrease the surrogate model's ability to predict good search directions but we should only take steps against these problems when it actually